alensugimoto/lotus-led-inventory-app/README.md

-# The Lotus Inventory App
+# The Lotus LED Inventory App

 This app turns files containing tables into simple, searchable, syncable lists of data.